torvalds/linux/Documentation/timers/hrtimers.rst

 -----------------------------------

 the hrtimer code will round timer events to lower-resolution clocks because it has to.
-Otherwise it will do no artificial rounding at all.
+Otherwise it will do yes artificial rounding at all.

 one question is, what resolution value should be returned to the user by the clock_getres() interface.
 This will return whatever real resolution